tanersa/sharksJenkins/README.md

     A) Fresh Deployment
     B) Upgrade Deployment

    Whenever you do upgrade, you dont change the container name and port no. All you change is **configuration**.
 Therefore, deploying first time would give us **_SUCCESS_!**.
 However, deploying second time would give **UNSTABLE** result because Jenkins is trying to build a container but a docker container aleardy exsits.
 Hence, we have to build more **modular** code!
 We need to fix this issue.
 Consequently, we have to build more DevOps tools and we need better Container Orhestration.
 Then, **Ansible** **(Configuration Management Tool)** comes into the picture.
 There is no master in Ansible where we can pull all configuration.
-We need to configure everything manually. **Ansible**
+We need to configure everything manually. **Ansible** also has hosts file which is called **'Inventory'** file.